 Which dehydrator should I get?

-Lots of folks ask me which dehydrator I would recommend.
-I have a 30 year old, 10 tray, Berron Dehydrator, made in BC, Canada by an older gentleman back in the 1980s.
+Lots of folks ask me which dehydrator I would recommend if I had to choose a dehydrator today.
+I have a 30+ year old, 10 tray, Berron Dehydrator, made in BC, Canada by an older gentleman back in the 1980s.
 Mr. Joybilee has repaired it 3 times with minor repairs, over the years.
 It’s a workhorse that dries 20 lbs of fruits or vegetables at a time.
 It is no longer being made.
 Mr. Berron was past retirement when we met him in the ‘90s.
 If you ever find one of these at a garage sale – snap it up.
-I bought mine new at a health food store for $200 – that’s less than $1 per year of use.
+I bought mine new at a health food store for $200 – that’s less than $10 per year of use.
 It was worth every penny!
+Even today, it is still going strong.

 The Rolls Royce of Dehydrators

 Today, I’d buy an Excalibur 10 tray model.
 Ok, that one was the Rolls Royce of Dehydrators.
-I’d actually probably settle for this one.
+I’d actually probably settle for a different one if I had to choose a dehydrator today.
 My girlfriend let me give hers a trial run, for two weeks, while we were waiting for a new thermostat for my Berron.
 I loved it.
 I was secretly hoping that my Berron was beyond repair.
 (Don’t tell.)
 It is quieter than my Berron.
 It is a tiny bit more efficient.
 It uses less electricity.
 It has a smaller foot print.
 And it is lighter weight.
 The trays are a little smaller on the Excalibur, but you probably wouldn’t notice the difference.
 My Berron is so heavy – that it has its own designated cabinet, where it lives, plugged in, year round, even when it’s not in use.
 The Excalibur is light enough that you can put it away when not in use, and easily bring it out during harvest season.

 When do you need a dehydrator?

 Save your pennies and get a dehydrator if you have a garden or you have access to fruit by the box, or you have fruit trees or berry bushes in your neighborhood.
 Both fruits and vegetables can be dehydrated.
+However, you want a fairly reasonably priced source for your fruits and veggies for dehydration.
 You can also use your dehydrator to make fruit leather, jerky, and dried herbs.
 It’s a very versatile piece of kitchen equipment, which will serve you for decades.
+If you were to choose a dehydrator today, take into account the additional pieces, like fruit leather trays, that may not be necessary.
+A basic model, without a lot of additional frills is great to start and the frills can be added on in future years.

 Some tips to keep in mind when using your dehydrator